What we know about the connection between reading & writing

 Children are asked to take on the culture of the scheme writer and are not asked to share their own

 In book planning, teachers or scheme writers choose the text to be studied.
 The favoured text is likely to be one which accords with their own personal and cultural taste, but this will not be shared by all children.
-The message many children receive is that their own cultures, attitudes, experiences, artefacts, and the funds of knowledge that they bring into the classroom daily have no part to play in how they are taught to be writers (Young et al. in press).
+The message many children receive is that their own cultures, attitudes, experiences, artefacts, and the funds of knowledge that they bring into the classroom daily have no part to play in how they are taught to be writers (Young et al. 2022).
 The book planning approach does not acknowledge that children’s own cultures and the books that they like must be allowed to shape and enrich the present and future writing they will share with others.